 When a STA’s MAC receives an MLME-START.request primitive, the MAC shall attempt to start a BSS.
 The STA may listen for a duration of aMinChannelTime, the listening duration, in the channel specified by the SME in the request.
 If the STA determines the channel is suitable for BSS operation at the end of this listening duration, the STA initializes the BSS by commencing transmission of DMG Beacon frames according to 11.1.3.3 in the case of a PBSS or an infrastructure BSS and according to 11.1.3.5 in the case of an IBSS.
 If AP or PCP clustering is in use on the selected channel, the DMG Beacon frame transmission by an AP or PCP commences following the additional rules described in 10.37.

+In case of EDMG BSS, an AP or PCP shall set the Channel BW Configuration field within the EDMG Operation element to a valid value per the BSS Operating Channel as listed in Table 10.

+Table 10— Valid Channel BW Configuration subfield values